Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Conclusions and outlook

 Two coupling strategies have been developed and validated within the \openfoam framework, namely a domain decomposition (DD) and a functional decomposition (FD) approach, using a FNPF model as a driver for the large scale flow.
 One specificity of the present work is that the potential flow solution, obtained with an accurate and efficient Harmonic Polynomial Cell (HPC) method, is computed in the presence of the body.
 Both coupling strategies are currently one-way schemes, implying information is only exchanged from the potential model to the CFD one.
 While the unidirectional property of the coupling restricts the usage to cases where vorticity, viscous and turbulent effects are restricted to an area of limited extent around the body, purely potential diffraction effects are taken into account at the early stage of the solution with the potential flow solver.

-The approaches were applied on a 2D wave-structure interaction case representative of ocean engineering applications that was shown to fulfill the above mentioned assumptions: a rectangular-shaped fixed cylinder immersed below the MSL in regular nonlinear waves.
-Applied loads, but also local field descriptions such as flow vorticity, turbulent viscosity, etc. were found to be correctly improved from the potential prediction toward the results obtained \emph{via} an independent standalone CFD simulation.
+The approaches were applied on a 2D wave-structure interaction case which exhibits common features with ocean engineering applications, in particular the presence of sharp corners.
+The above mentioned assumptions were shown to be fulfilled on this wave body interaction case: a rectangular-shaped fixed cylinder immersed below the MSL in regular nonlinear waves.
+We have shown that not only loads exerted on the body, but also local field descriptions such as flow vorticity, turbulent viscosity, etc. are correctly captured by both coupling methods as complementary results using as input potential flow model predictions, and closely match the results obtained \emph{via} an independent standalone CFD simulation.
 Furthermore, the coupled simulations showed a strong reduction of the CPU burden.
 For example, the flow vorticity field in turbulent conditions is well recovered in the body vicinity, though the total domain span is divided by more than 8 when compared to the requirements of a standalone \openfoam computation.

 Afterwards the effect of the variation of the incident wave height was studied, by covering a range of values of the KC number, and the obtained hydrodynamic coefficients (HC) of the considered body, used to model the obtained loads in a synthetic manner, were computed and compared with HC from experimental time series of measured loads.